Sanjay0302/About-Notes/README.md

 [Deployed HERE](https://sanjay0302.github.io/About-Notes/)

-I am Glad :relaxed: , to say that this is my `first static HTML website built from scratch `
+I am Glad, to say that this is my `first static HTML website built from scratch `

 ### Is this website made for a `purpose`:question: